AGE LIMIT: 12 Years

 - MEALS INCLUDED: B

-- Ground Transportation: Taxi transport to your casa on night 0, as well as to return to the airport on Day 1, is very simple.
-We recommend using state run taxis.
+Ground Transportation: Taxis from the airport are easy to find once you exit the terminal.
+We recommend using the official yellow taxis.
 Make sure to have the address of your destination in hand and agree on the fare before getting in the cab.

 CUBA'S TOURIST SEASONS

 - High Season: Cuba’s peak tourist season runs from mid-December to mid-March as well as July and August.
-Crowds are at their thickest here, and prices and bookings tend to be up as well.
 It’s always good to plan ahead when visiting during Cuba’s high season.

 - Low Season: Cuba’s low season hits May through June and September.
 Expect some closures or fewer facilities during the low season when tourists are less likely but hurricanes are more likely.